 - Start over with a new artwork for each group!

 Tosha said, “It sparks SO much conversation between the 10 pieces. . . .
 They keep having questions or their own comments about each piece . . . .
 They are thoroughly intrigued.”

 Teachers Helping Teachers

 I’m so thankful to Tosha for sharing her classroom experience.
 Unfortunately, Tosha’s community was directly in the path of Hurricane Florence.
 My thoughts are with her, her students, and their friends and families.
 Since we’ve been in contact, I asked how people in the Art Class Curator community can help if they are able.
 Here is her response:

-My church is the first link and they’ve had a huge impact on the community.
 The Nourish NC site is the company that feeds our students when we aren’t in school.
 Along with other nutritional needs in the community.
 Support the port helps our community overall but focuses on our less privileged community to get them what they need.
 So many great people here in Wilmington and these are mostly local organizations striving to support our community.

 If you liked these art cards, you might also like: